 What to put in Easter baskets

 Filling the basket is the fun part!
 Popular items that can be used to fill baskets are small toys, candy, and stuffed animals.
-Always buy Valentine-themed candy, not everyday candy because it looks more festive!
+Always buy Easter-themed candy, not everyday candy because it looks more festive!
 If you have a Dollar Tree, or equivalent near you make that your first stop.

 Related: Rice Krispie Candy Easter Baskets